jliu1219/academic-kickstart/content/home/publications.md

 Dong An, Jin-Peng Liu, and Lin Lin

 - [arXiv:2303.01029](https://arxiv.org/abs/2303.01029)
+- [Physical Review Letters 131, 150603 (2023)](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.131.150603)
 - Presented at [Qsim 2023](https://qsimconference.org/) and [IPAM QASC 2023](https://www.ipam.ucla.edu/programs/workshops/workshop-i-quantum-algorithms-for-scientific-computation/) as an invited talk
-- [Physical Review Letters 131, 150603 (2023)](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.131.150603)
+- To Present at [QIP 2024](https://qip2024.tw/) as a contributed talk

 **A theory of quantum differential equation solvers: limitations and fast-forwarding**